ZahraOmidiSh/YummyRecipes/README.md

 1-Splash :Shows An Animation<br>
 2-Register: for registering in App<br>
 3-Recipes: which shows veriety of recipes including: Suggested Recipes(According to the time of day, the suggestions vary) , Meals On A Budget : For Economical Recipes , Quick And Easy: Recipes which prepare quickly , Vegan : Recipes for Vegans , Healthy: Recipes for those who want to be healthy.<br>
-4-Search Recipes :under developing... <br>
+4-Search Recipes : under developing... <br>
-5- Collections::under developing...<br>
+5- Collections : under developing...<br>
-6- Meal Planner::under developing...<br>
+6- Meal Planner : under developing...<br>
-7-Detail :Which shows detailed information about recipe. like: Ingredients and equipments,instruction step,nutrients facts and similar recipes.
+7-Detail : Which shows detailed information about recipe. like: Ingredients and equipments,instruction step,nutrients facts and similar recipes.
 It has the ability of adding them to our collections or Meal planner. it also links to the source of recipe.<br>